Communication during organizational change: Our goal is for you to TALK with your employees

 Our goal is for you to talk with your people.

-If you do an experiment and ask 4 or 5 random employees you meet in the corridor… How do you think people would press on the Celpax device leaving work today?
+How do you think people would press on the Celpax device leaving work today?

 In many cases, your employees would already know what the results would be.